How To Be A Responsible Traveler

 If anything, it’s about traveling with awareness, kindness, and mutual respect for the world around you, making small choices with big impacts, and at least attempting to leave no trace of your wanderings.

 When visiting a foreign country, it’s important to remember that you are a guest.
 Respect that other people and places may view the world very differently to you and that their customs might feel unfamiliar or uncomfortable.

 But just because something is different doesn’t necessarily mean that it’s wrong.
 So much of the beauty of travel is found in discovering the different religions, languages, and customs that make up our world, and respecting each of these for their individuality is key.

 Treat locals how you’d wish to be treated yourself.
 Follow their example in how to behave and dress (particularly when visiting religious sites like temples) and always travel with respect at the heart of your adventures.

-Let's be honest, there really is nothing better than discovering the local cuisine in a country you’ve never visited before.
-Not only is the food delicious, it also supports the local economy via the use of local ingredients and produce, keeping many people in work.
+Let's be honest; there really is nothing better than discovering the local cuisine in a country you’ve never visited before.
+Not only is the food delicious, it also supports the local economy via the use of local ingredients and produces, keeping many people at work.